Weight: 2

 /boot

-Older Linux systems were not able to handle HUGE disks during the boot (say Terabytes) so there was a separated /boot.
-It is also useful to recover broken systems or even you can make /boot read-only.
+Older Linux systems were not able to handle HUGE disks during boot (say Terabytes) so the /boot partition was separated. this separation comes in handy in situations such as recovering broken systems. you can even make /boot read-only.
 Most of the time, having 100MB for /boot is enough.
-This can be a different disk or a separated partition.
+This partition can be on a different disk or a separated partition.

-This partition should be accessible by BIOS/UEFI during the boot (No network drive).
+This partition should be accessible by BIOS/UEFI during boot (No network drive).

 Case one: Desktop computer